seanox/aspect-js/manual/en/datasource.md

 ## Locales

-The supported languages are organized in locales in the `locales.xml` file, which contains all supported languages as a set.
+The supported languages are organized in locales in the `locales.xml` file.

 ```xml
 <?xml version="1.0"?>